Webb School of Knoxville: Construction

-Houses

-At the beginning of 2022, Webb started the houses program.
-There are six houses, named after six important figures in Webb’s history.
-The six are: Haslam, for the thirteen Haslam alumni, Hudson, for Genevieve Hudson, the first headmaster of the girls school back when the school was split into boys and girls, Henslee, for Stewart Henslee, the person who gave Robert Webb the original 50 acres of campus land, Pfeifer, for William Pfeifer, a former president, Dossett, for Julia Dossett Webb, Robert Webb’s wife, and Sawney, for Sawney Webb, Robert Webb’s grandfather.
-Students are sorted into these houses during Middle and Upper School.
-They compete with other houses in games to win points.
-The house with the most points at the end of the year wins the house cup.
-As of 2025, they no longer exist, and have been replaced with two teams: the Pink Panthers and the Lime Leopards.

 Athletics

 Webb fields teams in several sports, competing in Division II (private schools) of the Tennessee Secondary School Athletic Association.
 Webb has athletic facilities, including football stadium, softball, baseball, soccer, lacrosse/field hockey fields, wrestling room, basketball and volleyball courts, outdoor swimming pool, outdoor track, outdoor and indoor tennis courts, and several more practice facilities.

 The football team were runners-up in 1997 and 2005 and state champions in 1981, 1996, 2006, 2009, 2010, and 2012.
 The baseball team were state champions in 1985 & 2010.
-The 2010 team was led by Cole Massey and Oliver McClain.
-The boys cross country team was the state champion in 1990 and 2009.
+The boys' cross country team was the state champion in 1990 and 2009.
 This achievement carried Webb to the 1990 Pepsi Cup State Championship.
 More recently the boys cross country team won back to back state championships in 2002, 2003, 2009, 2010, and in 2012.
 The girls cross country team also took a state title in 2007, 2009, 2010, and 2012.
 The boys lacrosse team was the 2009 East Tennessee Division II regional champions and acquired the number one LaxPower.com ranking in Division II in the state of Tennessee.
 The girls basketball team won a state championship in 2007 and 2009.

 Sports include: baseball, basketball, bowling, cheerleading, climbing, cross country, diving, field hockey, football, golf, lacrosse, sailing, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.